jnikula/hawkmoth/doc/installation.rst

 This step is necessarily distro specific.

-For example, in Debian Bullseye:
+For example, in recent Debian and Ubuntu:

 .. code-block:: shell